Buy or Sell Upwork Inc. (UPWK) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at UPWK starting from Steele Gary, who sale 7,500 shares at the price of $37.95 back on May 13.
-After this action, Steele Gary now owns 29,038 shares of Upwork Inc., valued at $284,627 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at UPWK starting from McCombs Jeff, who sale 525 shares at the price of $40.32 back on May 18.
+After this action, McCombs Jeff now owns 2,122 shares of Upwork Inc., valued at $21,168 using the latest closing price.

 Stock Fundamentals for UPWK